Cego: Special games

 The blind is ignored in special games.
+Note that in a Robber, card points are calculated as in normal games in order to determine the loser; in the other special games, card points are not reckoned because there is a specific objective to achieve or avoid.

 Penalties for revoking

 For transgressions, such as the declarer forgetting to discard and has one card too many at the end, the game is lost.
 By pre-agreement, such an infraction may incur an eightfold loss of the game.